NParks and OCBC launch Singapore's first seagrass restoration project; nearly S$1 million pledged

 The project, which is the first such initiative in Singapore, will focus on ways to increase the survival rate of seagrass.

-Seagrass are flowering plants that have adapted to live in marine environments.
+Seagrass is a flowering plant that has adapted to live in marine environments.
 This is different from seaweed, which is a type of marine algae.

 Over three years, researchers from NParks and the National University of Singapore will study the reproductive characteristics of seagrass and pilot seagrass restoration.